Benjamin-Dobell/ge_tts/README.md

 Dependencies: `Logger`

-A `Logger` that rather printing to TTS' console, will HTTP `PUT` a JSON object with `messages` (array of strings) to a URL that you provide when instantiating the `RemoteLogger`.
+A `Logger` that rather than printing to TTS' console, will HTTP `PUT` a JSON object with `messages` (array of strings) to a URL that you provide when instantiating the `RemoteLogger`.

 Using HTTP `PUT` instead of `POST` is pretty severe abuse of HTTP semantics, however we don't have a choice as TTS' HTTP functionality is severely lacking and cannot `POST` JSON.